 In addition to her clinical responsibilities, Dr. Lee is a productive researcher.
-In 2013, she won the competitive Association of University Professors of Ophthalmology Research Award, given to only four residents or fellows in the country, for her research on orbital inflammation—a condition she frequently treats.
-To determine why the orbit is more susceptible to swelling than other parts of the body, specifically in thyroid eye disease, she is comparing orbital fat to other types of fat in the body.
+In 2013, she won the competitive Association of University Professors of Ophthalmology Research Award, given to only four residents or fellows in the country, for her research on swelling that occurs within and around the eye socket.
+To determine why the eye socket tissues are more susceptible to swelling than other parts of the body, specifically in thyroid eye disease, she is comparing orbital fat to other types of fat in the body.
 She is also examining the orbital fat of patients with and without the disease to identify potential differences.

 Dr. Lee also considers teaching to be a privilege and an opportunity.
-She was selected as the Fellow of the Year by the Massachusetts Eye and Ear ophthalmology residents in 2013.
+In 2013, she was selected as the Fellow of the Year by Mass.
+Eye and Ear ophthalmology residents.
 “It’s important that we foster interest and curiosity in ophthalmology and promote more great minds in our field.
 I feel humbled to work alongside such brilliant and dedicated colleagues, mentors, and students,” she said.